KrishanBhasin/security-advice/index.md

 ## Phone calls
 Phone calls are perfect for remotely sharing information without it being recorded (usually).
 When making phone calls you have two options:

-1) **Use [WhatsApp](https://www.whatsapp.com/)** if you are trying to call someone on a mobile phone number, _and_ they have WhatsApp installed,
+1 **Use [WhatsApp](https://www.whatsapp.com/)** if you are trying to call someone on a mobile phone number, _and_ they have WhatsApp installed,

-    - Normal phone calls can be intercepted by criminals, calls through WhatsApp are encrypted
+- Normal phone calls can be intercepted by criminals; calls through WhatsApp are encrypted
 - It will go over WiFi if you are connected, otherwise it will go over your 4G/data, using up part of your data limits. *It generally does not use much data though*

-1) **Call normally** using your phone.
+2 **Call normally** using your phone.

 - Use this when calling landline numbers or people who do not have WhatsApp.
    - Try to convince your contacts to also use WhatsApp!

+&nbsp;

 - Before speaking to someone, ask them if you're on loudspeaker or if they're in earshot of anyone else
 - Some people will use call recording applications on their phones, so you should assume they are